StevenBlack/vocab/readme.md

 The perforated basket that contains the grounds in a coffeepot.
 The word can probably be stretched to mean the plastic holder where you put the paper filter in a Mr. Coffee.

+### bilbulous
+Fond of or addicted to drink.
+Absorbent.
+Spongy.

 ### bildungsroman
 Literally, a novel of education—a coming-of-age story.
 J.D.
 Salinger's novel Catcher in the Rye is a classic example.